How to Calculate Cost Per Digital Lead

 Step 2: Calculate Leads

-If you can't do this (or don't know how to do this) in your DMS/CRM, you could set this measurement up easily using Google Analytics.
+If you can’t do this (or don’t know how to do this) in your DMS or CRM, you could set this measurement up easily using Google Analytics.
+Here’s how.

-1. Make sure that a lead who submits a form on your site, such as a request a quote form or an application for financing, is redirected to a thank you page.
+- Make sure that a lead who submits a form on your site (such as a quote request form or a financing application) is redirected to a thank-you page.

-For example, after I submit a quote request, I don't just see a line of text that says “thank you.”
-Rather, I'm directed to a new page, with a unique URL, that says thank you and has the text saying something to the effect of, “We appreciate your interest and we'll be in touch soon.”
+- For example, after I submit a quote request, I don’t just see a line of text that says “thank you” on the same page.
+Rather, I’m directed to a new page, with a unique URL, that thanks me, saying something to the effect of “We appreciate your interest, and we’ll be in touch soon.”

-3. Create a URL destination goal on Google Analytics using your thank you page URL.
-You can do this by clicking on Admin in analytics and then choose goals.
-(You can read a full explanation about goal setup on our analytics course.)
+- Create a URL destination goal on Google Analytics using your thank-you page URL.
+You can do this by clicking on Admin, then Goals.

-Now, whenever someone submits a form, they will be marked as a conversion and can easily be tracked back to their original source using analytics.
+Now, whenever someone submits a form, they will be marked as a conversion and can easily be tracked back to their original source using Google Analytics.